KDDB: 102.7 Da Bomb

+Mainstream Top 40

-In July 2018, the station transitioned to a Top 40/CHR presentation with the inclusion of Pop-centric product and to become more competitive with KPHW, who also shifted to Top 40/CHR, giving Honolulu two outlets with Top 40/CHRs, ending a five-year drought in Honolulu and return to having two Mainstream CHRs for the first time since 1997.
-The station is now owned by Ohana Broadcast Company and programmed by Kelsey "K-Smooth" Yogi.
+In July 2018, the station transitioned to a Top 40/CHR presentation with the inclusion of pop hits.
+It began to compete with 104.3 KPHW, which also shifted to Top 40/CHR.
+That gave Honolulu two outlets with mainstream Top 40/CHR playlists, ending a five-year drought in Honolulu.
+The market had two mainstream CHRs for the first time since 1997.
+The station was owned by the Ohana Broadcast Company.

 Pacific Media Group acquired the Ohana Broadcasting cluster effective September 1, 2019, bringing its station total across Hawai'i to 20 and giving it its first stations on O'ahu.

 In the media

 In a December 1983 episode of Magnum, P.I. titled "The Look", the 102.7 MHz frequency was used as the home of the fictitious KTDE, "K-Tide".
-The plot revolved around a female disc jockey at that radio station.
-In reality, the 102.7 MHz frequency was dark at that time, as were all FM frequencies above 97.5 MHz (KPOI, now KHCM-FM).
+The plot revolved around a female disc jockey working at that radio station.

+In reality, the 102.7 MHz frequency was not broadcasting at that time.
+There were no FM stations in Honolulu found above 97.5 MHz.